If I had a personal mission statement, it would be:

 “Reforming the church, one conversation at a time.”

-This is a blog where I reflect about things both theological and personal, musing about life and faith in an attempt to be better equipped for ministry in today’s 21st Century challenges.
+This is a place where I reflect about things both theological and personal, musing about life and faith in an attempt to be better equipped for ministry in today’s 21st Century challenges.

 I got my start at a Lutheran camp in Wisconsin (Crossways Camping Ministries) where I worked five summers, met and married my wife, met some close friends and received a great depth of ministry experience.
 The year after college I worked outside of Milwaukee 1/2 time as a youth director in a congregation, and 1/2 time at Lutherdale Bible Camp, where I got some good experience, and met several other of my closest friends.
 Eventually most of us ended up married and doing church work in various settings across the country.
 We serve as godparents for each other’s kids, and get together with our “camp cousins” whenever possible.
 I have two children and an amazing wife in Tammie, and they teach me many things about life, parenting, faithfulness, and what I don’t know, on a daily basis.